CPutz/etale-algebra-family/README.md

 $$\mathbb Q_3[t] / (t^3 - s_0(t-2)) \cong \mathbb Q_3(\sqrt{3}) \times \mathbb Q_3$$
 with $s_0\in\mathbb Z_3$ if and only if $s_0\in 2\cdot 3^3 + 3^5\mathbb Z_3$ or $s_0\in 3^3 + 3^7(\mathbb Z_3^2\setminus \{0\})$.

-More code examples can be found in [examples](https://github.com/CPutz/etale-algebra-family/tree/master/examples).
+More examples can be found in [examples](https://github.com/CPutz/etale-algebra-family/tree/master/examples).

 ## Contents